sachindeepak22/delta-demo/README.md

 # delta-demo
-This is my first file for delta course of Apna college
+This is my first file from delta course of Apna college